 A game typically involves some kind of contest or interaction with another player around a set of established goals.
 Now, some might say we get enough of this in life; however, it’s hard to know all the rules of life and whether you are winning or losing.
 Plus, your goals might change over time.
-Finally, games offer a sense of satisfaction or closure since there is a winner and loser.
+Finally, games offer a sense of satisfaction or closure since there are a winner and loser.
 Still, this satisfaction could be something negative, which we’ll see later.

 Fast, easy to achieve and understandable rewards are the hallmarks of games.
 When we compare this to the uncertainty of life, it reveals the attraction of games.
 You might ask, “Is my business partner really on my side?”
 However, when it comes to a game of chess, your own bishop can’t kill you.
 So, games allow us to enter into a situation with an unknown outcome, but within clearly defined parameters.
 The result is a sense of control and surprise at the same time.